elf4j/elf4j-provider/README.md

 ### Writer

 The elf4j-engine supports multiple standard-stream writers.
-Each writer can have individual configurations on format pattern, minimum output level.
+Each writer can have individual configurations on format pattern and minimum output level.
 The same log entry will be output once per each writer.
 Practically, however, more than one writer is rarely necessary given what a single writer can achieve with the comprehensive support on log patterns and minimum output levels per caller classes.

 ### Output Format Pattern